AsierZunzu/spotifybackup/README.md

 To setup Spotify connection, you need to run the image in "setup mode" using this commandline and follow instruction:
-`docker run -it --rm -v spotifybackup:/data --entrypoint pwsh domochip/spotifybackup setup.ps1`
+`docker run -it --rm -v spotifybackup:/data --entrypoint pwsh domochip/spotifybackup setup.ps1` or the following if you are using docker compose:
+`docker compose run --entrypoint=pwsh spotify-backup setup.ps1`

 ### E.g:
 Provide Client ID and Client Secret then copy authorization URL: